 Vision Zero has been adopted by cities around the world.
 In Texas, the cities of Houston, Austin, San Antonio, and Laredo have adopted Vision Zero Action Plans.
 However, Harris County is the first Texas county to adopt a Vision Zero Action Plan, along with several large counties in other states, including Los Angeles County.

 This may seem like a daunting goal for a county of our size, but as the largest county in the state, we need to be a leader and an example for other counties to follow.
 The path to eliminating roadway crashes and fatalities has to be equitable and provide safe transportation options for all road users in all parts of our county, especially those that are underserved.
-We look forward to working with all of our communities on this project and making Precinct One a safer place to get around.
+We look forward to working with all of our communities on this project and making Harris County a safer place to get around.